SoCal Sky Lights!

 Our Tour of Vandenberg AFB

-We took the regular (at the time) Wednesday tour of Vandenberg on June 3, 1998 (as of June, 2020, tours are only given on the third Tuesday of the month, most of them no longer include the museum, and are strictly by reservation -- call 805-606-3595 for details -- more info here.).
-The tour is worth taking.
+We took the regular (at the time) Wednesday tour of Vandenberg on June 3, 1998 (as of August, 2024, tours are not being offered to the public.
+See the Visitor Center page for most current info.)
+The tour was absolutely worth taking.
 They bus you from the gate through North Base, past the Delta II launch pad, to SLC-10, at which the Thor ICBM was originally tested (Delta is derived from Thor, by the way).
 Along the way, you can see an old Atlas pad in the distance, and the facility in which the Reagan-era truck-based ICBMs were developed.

 At SLC-10, they have a Thor ICBM, a Thor-Agena (used in the early spy satellite programs), and a Bomarc long-range interceptor missile.